suncoast-devs/handbook/lessons/full-stack-build-an-app/27-add-maps-to-the-front-end.md

 > NOTE: Replace xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx with your token assigned to your
 > mapbox.com account

-> NOTE: After changing this file you should stop and restart your
+> NOTE: After changing this file, you should stop and restart your
 > `dotnet watch run`

 Once we have installed the library, signed up for a key, and set our API key in